ryu1013/accession_to_genbank_link/README.md

 ## Overview

-This script facilitates the fetching of genomic `.fna` files hosted on GenBank's FTP servers using provided accession numbers.
+This script facilitates the fetching of genomic `.fna` files hosted on GenBank's FTP servers using provided accession or assembly numbers.
 This tool is invaluable for researchers and bioinformaticians who frequently deal with genomic sequences and need a streamlined way to retrieve specific `.fna` files from GenBank.

 ## Requirements